agile-ts/agile/packages/react/README.md

 ```

 ## 🗿 Class Component: `AgileHOC`
-`AgileHOC` is a class that gets wrapped around a Component Class, to update the Component props
+`AgileHOC` is a class that gets wrapped around a Component Class, to update the props of the Component
-based on the Agile Instances Output (State, Collection, ..) and causes rerender on the wrapped Component.
+based on the Agile Instances Output (State, Collection, ..) and to cause rerender on it.
 ```tsx
 class Component extends React.Component {
   render() {